UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Results

-As we described in subsection \ref{sec:clkn}, one of the main novelties of UmlsBERT was the introduction of the semantic group embedding in the input embedding of the BERT architecture.

-By pre-training the UmlsBERT model (on MIMIC-III), we attained more meaningful word-embedding inputs where words in the same semantic group were deemed more similar to each other in the embedding space.

-In Figure \ref{fig:clust} we presented a t-SNE dimensionality reduction \cite{Maaten2008VisualizingDU} mapping comparison between Bio\_ClinicalBERT and UmlsBERT.
-In particular, we compare the input embedding (word embedding) of Bio\_ClinicalBERT with the input embedding (word embedding $+$ semantic group embedding) of UmlsBERT for all the clinical terms that UMLS could identify in the standard BERT vocabulary.
-It is evident that the clear clustering according to the semantic group that exists in the UmlsBERT embeddings (Figure \ref{fig:clust}a) cannot be found in the Bio\_ClinicalBERT embedding (Figure \ref{fig:clust}b).
-Thus we concluded that by augmenting the input layer of the BERT architecture, more meaningful input embeddings could be provided to the model, which was one of the reasons that our model surpassed all the previous medical BERT-based models in the downstream tasks (subsection \ref{down_results}).
+In order to demonstrate the effect of the semantic types on the input embeddings, we present in Figure \ref{fig:clust}, a UMAP dimensionality reduction \citep{umap} mapping comparison between Bio\_ClinicalBERT and UmlsBERT.
+We compare the input embedding of Bio\_ClinicalBERT with the input embedding of UmlsBERT for all the clinical terms that UMLS identified in the standard BERT vocabulary.
+It should be noted that in the graph, we group the medical terms by their semantic groups, which are clusters that consist of different semantic types.
+For example, the semantic types `Cell' and `Body System' are grouped in the semantic group `ANATOMY'.
+It is evident that the clustering according to the semantic group that exists in the UmlsBERT embeddings (Figure \ref{umlsbert_umap}) cannot be found in the Bio\_ClinicalBERT embeddings (Figure \ref{bio_umap}).
+Thus, we can conclude that more meaningful input embeddings can be provided to the model, by augmenting the input layer of the BERT architecture with the semantic type vectors, as they force the embeddings of the words of the same semantic type to become more similar.